Extensions & Integrations

 List and View Document Versions

-The versions navigation for a given document is shown on the right side of the dedicated management modal window.
-Every version shows its creation date and author.
-The versions are ordered by reverse date of their creation.
+Past versions of the document can be viewed by selecting them from the list at the far right side of the document versions dialog box.
+Every version shows its creation date and author and they are ordered by the reverse date of their creation.
 The most recent version is on top.
 When initially entering the document versions management area the most recent (first in the navigation on the right) version will be loaded and its content will be previewed in the center of the screen.
-The preview layout is the same as the well known Editor Modal.
-The field groups navigation is on the left and the corresponding content schema in the middle.
+The preview layout is the same as the well-known Editor dialog box.
+The field groups navigation is on the left and the corresponding content schema is in the middle.
 The only major difference is that the fields are read-only.

 What documents are under version control?

-).
-For example the core piece "Image Tags" will not have any versions recorded because it has theautopublish
+• Every document type that is not explicitly enabling autopublish (autopublish: true).
+For example, the core piece "Image Tags" will not have any versions recorded because it has the autopublish option set to true.

-).
-For example the core piece "Users" will not have any versions recorded because it has thelocalized
+• Every document type that is not explicitly disabling localization (localized: false).
+For example, the core piece "Users" will not have any versions recorded because it has the localized option set to false.